Nouns

 The next important step is to understand the rules.
 Look at the following rules:

-Rule 1 – Some singular noun that is used as plural nouns will always take plural verbs as well.
+Rule 1 – Some singular nouns that are used as plural will always take plural verbs.

 Example